fastly/ftw/docs/Docker.md

 ## Connecting using TLS

-If you wan't to connect using TLS, you need to change the port and protocol:
+If you want to connect using TLS, you need to change the port and protocol:

 ```
 	% docker run -i ftw-test -P https -p 443 -F -d <hostname> -f - < mytest.yaml